This Bourbon Glazed Cajun Beef Tenderloin is perfect as a main course or for elegant sliders as a party dish.

 This post contains affiliate links for your convenience.
 Click here to read our full disclosure policy.

-The recipe came from his Weber’s Big Book of Grilling, which we’ve had for about almost 20 years.
+The recipe came from Weber’s Big Book of Grilling, which we’ve had for over 20 years.
 It is a go-to book of grill recipes around here, though we did cook ours on the Big Green Egg.
 We love cooking fish on the grill too and have collected the best Grilled Fish and Seafood Recipes.

 For the perfect Smoked Ham on the Big Green Egg you’ll want to check this out.